Excess 14 Spares

 - Clutches/Cams

-We’ve worn a few of these, and expect it’s a combination of salt buildup, and the limited angle the Antel guides provide.
-I’m considering replacing with Spinlock TSR30 Standard (tall) sheaves that provide the proper angle from the clutch to the winches.
+We’ve worn a few of these, and expect it’s a combination of salt buildup and the limited angle the Antel guides provide.
+I’ve purchased Spinlock TSR30 Standard (tall) sheaves that provide the proper angle from the clutch to the winches.
+I’ll update with the details when we install them.
+The holes are slightly different, so we’ll need to fill the old holes with fiberglass, then re-drill new holes.

 Electrical